webpro-nl/knip/packages/docs/src/content/docs/guides/issue-reproduction.md

 small repository on GitHub.
 The goal is to have an easy and common understanding and reproduction.

-Providing a link to your repository will likely not be considered "minimal".
+Providing a link to your existing project repository will likely not be considered "minimal".

 ### Pull Request